 n May 1994, after the death of Nirvana's Kurt Cobain, ex-Nirvana members and sympathizers Dave Grohl (vocals/guitar), Cobain stand-in Pat Smear (ex-Nirvana/ex-Germs; vocals), Nate Mandel (bass) and William Goldsmith (drums) formed their own act Foo Fighters.
 The band name was adopted from the name of the mysterious lights seen by WWII fighter pilots.
 Continuing along with the U.F.O. theme, they founded their own 'Roswell' label (actually funded by 'Capitol' and therefore most likely a tax write-off for it and controlled by it) and debuted in the summer of 1995 with a UK 5 charting singleThis Is A Call.
 Although the lyrics may have been cryptic, the single offered a Pop push that was hard to ignore while refusing to forget their grunge roots.
 The subsequent Foo Fighters (self-titled) album the same year followed up on the style to gain them a 3 UK/23 US followed by a successful set of tour/festival dates.

-The follow-up album, The Color And The Shape (eventually release in 1997), got off to a rough start when the initial recording sessions in Seattle were cancelled.
+The follow-up album, The Color And The Shape (eventually released in 1997), got off to a rough start when the initial recording sessions in Seattle were cancelled.
 It would eventually be released with ex-Alanis Morisette drummer Taylor Hawkins taking over from Goldsmith on drums.
 The album proved to be a huge advancement on their style in the songwriting area and a far improvement on their debut, even gaining another 3 UK/10 US.